21 of the most expensive Disney movies ever made

 The Star Wars franchise needs no introduction.
 Rich in lore featured in movies spanning decades, it comes as no surprise that the seventh instalment of the series, which was released in 2015, would rack up a massive production cost, which, at USD 447 million, makes it the most expensive Disney movie ever made.
 And fun fact: It is also simply the most expensive movie ever made across all studios.

-To this day, it is the fifth highest grossing movie of all time, raking in USD 2,07 billion worldwide and gaining critical acclaim among fans and critics alike.
+To this day, it is the fifth highest grossing movie of all time, raking in USD 2.07 billion (INR 17,250 crore approx.) worldwide and gaining critical acclaim among fans and critics alike.
 With a 93% approval rating on Rotten Tomatoes, The Force Awakens is certified fresh, with the original dream team Harrison Ford, Carrie Fischer, and Mark Hamill reprising their roles alongside the newer faces of the franchise: Daisy Ridley, John Boyega, Adam Driver, Oscar Isaac, and more.

 Honourable mentions